polarityio/maxmind/README.md

 If checked, the integration will display the ASN and organization information as a summary tag

+### Maxmind City Database File Path

+A file path to pointing to the MaxMind City database file.
+If a relative path is provided, the path will be relative to the MaxMind integration directory on the Polarity Server.
+If left blank, the default value of 'database/GeoLite2-City.mmdb' will be used.

+### Maxmind ASN Database File Path
+A file path to pointing to the MaxMind ASN database file.
+If a relative path is provided, the path will be relative to the MaxMind integration directory on the Polarity Server.
+If left blank, the default value of 'database/GeoLite2-ASN.mmdb' will be used.

 ## Polarity

 Polarity is a memory-augmentation platform that improves and accelerates analyst decision making.
 For more information about the Polarity platform please see: